umiao/ece209as_project/docs/proposal.md

 * **E<sup>2</sup>GAN<sup>[5]</sup> (GRU+GAN, Auto-Encoder Enhanced)** adopts an auto-encoder structure based on GRU-I to form the generator instead of taking a random noise vector as inputs like GRU-I, though this tackles the difficulty of training the model.
 * **NAOMI<sup>[6]</sup> (RNN+GAN, Bidirectional Enhanced)** proposes a non-autoregressive model which conditions both previous values but also future values just like BRITS.
 However, in NAOMI, time gaps are ignored, and the data is injected into the RNN model without timestamps.
 It suggests the model is not aware of irregular time series although we can still take them as input by removing their timestamps directly.

-Finally we introduce some self-attention base methods:
+Finally we introduce some self-attention based methods:

 * **CDSA<sup>[8]</sup>** applies cross-dimensional self-attention jointly from three dimensions (time, location, and measurement) to impute missing values in spatiotemporal datasets.
 While it is specifically designed for spatiotemporal data rather than general time series.
 * **NRTSI<sup>[9]</sup>** treats time series as a set of tuples (time, data).
 Such a design makes NRTSI applicable to irregularly sampled time series.
 However, its algorithm design consists of two nested loops, which weaken the advantage of self-attention that is parallelly computational and make the model process slowly.